 Taxation

-The rental income from your property will be added to your earned income and taxed at your relevant marginal rate of Income Tax.
-Our management charges, maintenance costs, replacement costs, depreciation, insurance and interest on any mortgage can all be offset against tax.
-Major items of expenditure such as installing double glazing or central heating need to be purchased out of rental income (not carried out prior to the property first being let) and justified as repairs not improvements, to have any chance of being considered against Income Tax.
-Repairs and replacements are usually set against Income Tax but improvements are usually set against Capital Gains Tax, which is only applicable in the event of a future sale.
+The rental income from your property will be added to your earned income and taxed at your relevant rate of income tax.
+Our management charges, maintenance costs, replacement costs, depreciation and insurance can all be offset against tax.
+Major items of expenditure such as installing double glazing or central heating need to be purchased out of rental income (not carried out prior to the property first being let) and justified as repairs not improvements, to have any chance of being considered against income tax.
+Repairs and replacements are usually set against income tax but improvements are usually set against Capital Gains Tax, which is only applicable in the event of a future sale.
 If the property is owned jointly then this rental income, net of qualifying expenditure, will be allocated in the same proportions as the ownership.

 We recommend that you fully discuss your potential tax situation with a qualified accountant or the tax office before letting your property.